DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 * __Fade__: Fading is enabled.
 * __OnOff__: No fading.
 There will be a simple on/off behaviour depending on the triggering value.

+\subsubsection DirectOutput_FX_MatrixFX_AnalogAlphaMatrixFlickerEffect_FlickerFadeDownDurationMs FlickerFadeDownDurationMs

+The fade down duration in milliseconds for a single flicker/blink of a element.

+\subsubsection DirectOutput_FX_MatrixFX_AnalogAlphaMatrixFlickerEffect_FlickerFadeUpDurationMs FlickerFadeUpDurationMs

+The fade up duration in milliseconds for a single flicker/blink of a element.

 \subsubsection DirectOutput_FX_MatrixFX_AnalogAlphaMatrixFlickerEffect_Height Height